antrea-io/antrea/docs/egress.md

 This feature is currently only supported for Nodes running Linux and "encap" mode.
 The support for Windows and other traffic modes will be added in the future.

+The current implementation of Antrea Egress does not work with the `strictARP` configuration of `kube-proxy` IPVS mode.
+The `strictARP` configuration is required by some Service load balancing solutions including: [Antrea Service external IP management, MetalLB](service-loadbalancer.md#interoperability-with-kube-proxy-ipvs-mode), and kube-vip.
+It means Antrea Egress cannot work together with these solutions in a cluster using `kube-proxy` IPVS.
+We assume this issue will be fixed in a near future Antrea version.